 The team developed a few playable levels using Renderware Studio and most of the core gameplay systems was already working or planned, as the combat mechanics (which allowed the player to sub-select parts of an enemy when targeting them, due to only having one analogue stick on the PSP), inventory system, TES character statistics system using Oblivion’s own attributes / skills formula and the conversation system.

 The original deal was signed with too little time and too little money to actually make it.
 In early development Climax were going to use their own internal 3D engine for PSP, but when that didn’t move quick enough they switched over to using Renderware Studio (which was already been used on other games) for an easier and faster development.
-Sadly this was too late to save the project and Oblivion PSP was lost forever.
+Sadly this was too late to save the project and Oblivion PSP was cancelled.

 Would you like to add more info, screens or videos to this page?
 Add a comment below!